 Shopping plays an important role in creating a wardrobe that becomes your own daily shopping boutique.
 What you put in your wardrobe has the potential to contribute positively to your life everyday.
 What you buy will only add value and versatility to your wardrobe if you wear it.

-These Five Questions to Take Shopping with You are Important
+Five Questions to Take Shopping with You

 The next time you are thinking about buying clothing or accessories resist impulse buying by asking these these five questions:-